AM8bit/kenshi/README.md

 We need to care about the meaning of the following parameters

+### Debug mode
-- Debug mode: used to get detailed parameters of the target, to decide on optimization parameters, and to debug network errors (similar to ffuf's scanning results).
+used to get detailed parameters of the target, to decide on optimization parameters, and to debug network errors (similar to ffuf's scanning results).
-    - Parameter --debug
+### detail mode
-- detail mode: get detailed scanning status, with progress bar and HTTP/IO related status display.
+get detailed scanning status, with progress bar and HTTP/IO related status display.
 - Parameter --stats
+### Silent mode
-- Silent mode: only need results and speed, don't care about everything.
+only need results and speed, don't care about everything.
-    - Parameters --silent
+- Parameter --silent

 # performance test
 Additions...